xmake-io/xmake-docs/manual/project_target.md

 | object | Only compile a collection of objects |
 | headeronly | header file collection only |

+> Note: target:set_kind is NOT available in on_config.

 ##### binary

 - Executable file type